Revalidation

 If revalidation completes successfully and coverageStatus becomes VALID, the Service may proceed as planned.

 If not, Bridge treats the result as a coverage issue.
 The Service should be canceled, rescheduled, or followed up with the patient for correction.
+Bridge does not auto-cancel Services.

 Policy.status = INVALID, Service.coverageStatus = INVALID_COVERAGE